-As part of our Practical Parenting series, my good friend Jennifer is here with 20 prayers to pray for your unborn child.
+As part of our Practical Parenting series, my good friend Jennifer is here with 20 Scriptures to pray over your unborn baby.
 P.S.
 These are also great for little kids, big kids, and adult children too :)

 Pregnancy is such a tender time.